Minister defends immigration lawyer task force as critics brand it ‘red herring’

 It comes as the Government kicks off a “stop the boats” week of linked announcements on immigration.

+The number of people in the UK waiting for a decision on their asylum application stood at nearly 173,000 in March, according to the latest available data – the equivalent of around 345 Bibby Stockholm barges.

-The first migrants boarded the Bibby Stockholm barge on Monday, amid others being granted a last-minute reprieve after a series of legal challenges.
+The first migrants boarded the giant vessel – moored off the Dorset coast in Portland – on Monday, while others were granted a last-minute reprieve after a series of legal challenges.

 Mr Chalk admitted it is “frustrating” that just 15 have arrived on the 500-capacity vessel but insisted it “doesn’t diminish our resolve to solve this”.